-The Light Adjustable Lens (LAL) is an intraocular lens (IOL) whose power can be adjusted after cataract surgery.
+The Light Adjustable Lens (LAL) is an intraocular lens (IOL) whose power can be adjusted several weeks after cataract surgery.
 The technology is designed to improve how well you see without eyeglasses compared to a basic single focus lens implant.

 What is the advantage of the light adjustable lens over other IOLs?

 Every other IOL comes in a fixed range of powers, and preoperative calculations are performed to assist the surgeon in estimating the lens power to use for your eye.
 Preoperative eye measurements are plugged into several IOL formulas, which estimate the IOL that is most likely to hit the target that you select with your cataract surgeon.
-As you might expect, these formulas are not perfectly accurate for every patient because of individual differences in eye anatomy and healing.
+As you might expect, these prediction formulas are not perfectly accurate for every patient because of individual differences in eye anatomy and healing.

 How does the light adjustable lens work?

 The LAL contains molecules that are light-sensitive.
-Their position can be adjusted by an external UV light beam, which alters the shape of the IOL without requiring additional surgery.
+Their distribution and position can be adjusted by an external UV light beam, which alters the shape of the IOL without requiring additional surgery.
 As the shape of the IOL changes, its power changes, which can adjust for astigmatism, nearsightedness, or farsightedness.
-We provide special UV blocking sunglasses for you to wear temporarily outdoors to protect the IOL from receiving too much UV light until the adjustment process is complete.
+We provide special UV blocking sunglasses for you to wear temporarily to protect the IOL from receiving too much UV light until the adjustment process is complete.

 What is astigmatism?